Learn how you can control spammers on your blog

 Managing and protecting your comments from spammers

-But this is a bit radical, as legitimate comments add social proof to your blog posts.
+But this is a bit radical because legitimate comments can add social proof to your blog posts and help your SEO.

 However, with external systems, you lose some control, and your comment data could be used for advertising purposes.
 Yes, nothing is really for free.